-While Dylan is most often thought of as a rock and roll pioneer, credited as being the man who made rock and roll an art form that could be taken seriously, Dylan of course has made music from a huge variety of genres throughout his career.
+While Bob Dylan is most often thought of as a rock and roll pioneer, he has made music from a huge variety of genres throughout his career.
 Country music was always one of his biggest influences, from his folk days onwards, and he has a large body of great country music from throughout his career.
-Due to the renewed interest in Dylan’s country music through Old Crow Medicine Show, here’s a list of Bob Dylan’s best country songs.
+Here’s a list of Bob Dylan’s best country songs.

 1969′s Nashville Skyline was Dylan’s controversial immersion into country music at a time when psychedelic rock and hippie political activism were at their peak.
 An extension of the styles explored in John Wesley Harding, Nashville Skyline is responsible for many of Dylan’s best contributions to country music, including the “Lay, Lady, Lay,” which is thought to be one of his sweetest love songs.
 Country is the genre where we often find Dylan at his most tender, where his love songs are stripped of tragedy and sarcasm.
 In the hands of a lesser writer this would make for sappy cliches, but in Dylan it exposes us to another rich, more sincere facet of his songwriting.